Prototype stage

 ...

 The app design focuses on the F scanning pattern, layer cake pattern, and spotted pattern, white space, headings, short text, different font size, colors, shape, icons, label and images. ...
-This will make it easier for William to quickly scan the apps content and locate relevant information.
+This will make it easier for Jason Smith to quickly scan the apps content and locate relevant information.
 These elemens contritbute to the visual appeal of the design and play a role in creating a positive impression

 ...